audreyt/q-jscex/README.md

 Functions defined with `Q.async.$` has access to an extra `$await` keyword, which implicitly waits for other Q Promise objects.

-Please see `example.js` for a sample usage, and type `make demo` to see it in action.
+Please see `example.js` for awaiting multiple promises with `Q.all`, and type `make demo` to see it in action.

 The source code is in `src` directory and written in LiveScript.
 Note that LiveScript is _not_ a runtime dependency of this module;